alilja/love/notes.md

 procedural levels? rhythm-based?

 the gravity is high — it's hard to navigate in the air, but movement abilities are faster and stronger there

+complex combo to hack into robot brain, make it wander towards enemies, and explode and kill them